-- (i) Formulation of key recommendations to strengthen the agriculture sector, in line with the Maputo and Malabo declarations especially in food security in partner states - (ii) Bringing to fore the issues of land rush which is a hindrance to agriculture development in the region and in Africa in general - (iii) Participating in workshops promoting sustainable investments in agriculture keen on legal and policy options - (iv) Advocating for adequate budget allocation for the agriculture sector at regional level so that it can finalize its policies, strategies and action plan as well as give guidance to EAC partner states - (v) Oversee development of a regional legal framework on sustainable investment in agriculture for further deliberations including working out modalities of taking issues raised to EAC summit of Heads of State.
-He then declared the 2nd EAC Agriculture budget summit 2016 officially open.
+- (i) Formulation of key recommendations to strengthen the agriculture sector, in line with the Maputo and Malabo declarations especially in food security in partner states - Bringing to fore the issues of land rush which is a hindrance to agriculture development in the region and in Africa in general - (iii) Participating in workshops promoting sustainable investments in agriculture keen on legal and policy options - (iv) Advocating for adequate budget allocation for the agriculture sector at regional level so that it can finalize its policies, strategies and action plan as well as give guidance to EAC partner states - (v) Oversee development of a regional legal framework on sustainable investment in agriculture the committee recommendations to find way into the EAC parliament for further deliberations including working out modalities of taking issues raised to EAC summit of Heads of State.
+He then declared the

 In conclusion, he thanked the participants for taking part in the summit and noted that the contribution from the EAC Budget Summit would help address issues in the sector in the different EAC.
-The contribution of the summit would also form part of the committee recommendations to find way into the EAC parliament
+The contribution of the summit would also form part of